thanasisn/SDR_enhancement_LAP/article/article.md

 position of the sun, as well as the local landscape characteristics that may influence the formation of the clouds.
 For example, during May and June the frequent formation of cumulus clouds in the area leads to a significant increase in the CE events.
-However, the lack of detailed data in the area of cloud characteristics does not allow further analysis.
+However, the lack of detailed data on cloud characteristics in the area does not allow further analysis.
 Finally, the interannual variability of the monthly CE events is quite high as manifested by the size of the boxes and the large monthly extremes, especially in the summer.
 Investigation of the causes of this variability